Onyx-Protocol/Onyx/docs/core/learn-more/blockchain-operators.md

 ### Network permissions

-A blockchain can be configured to require network tokens in order to connect to the block generator to submit transactions and receive blocks.
-The block generator can create a unique network token for each participant that can be revoked at any time.
+Instances of Chain Core must be configured with the correct access credentials (either access tokens or X.509 client certificates) in order to communicate with each other.
+In particular:

+- All participants must make requests to the block generator using a credential that has access to the generator's `crosscore` policy.
+- The generator must make requests to block signers using credentials that have access to each signer's `crosscore-signblock` policy, respectively.

+The [Authentication and Authorization guide](authentication.md) contains more detail on how to create and configure credentials and policies.

 ### Adding/removing blockchain operators